krake747/hangar-747/golang/README.md

 ### Reflections

-Focusing on translating C# skills to Go, I migrate the file-based bookstore to an Echo and SQLite API.
-Echo's routing and middleware feel similar to .NET's minimal API and middleware integration, but Go's explicit error handling contrasts with C#'s exceptions.
-Problem details for API errors mirror .NET's structured responses.

-File-based persistence lacks proper concurrency, transactions, and query performance – it's fine for simple cases but falls short for real applications.
-Integrating SQLite is a step up since it's an actual database, providing ACID transactions and efficient queries, much like working with a relational database like PostgreSQL or SQL Server.
+This step focuses on applying my C# experience in a Go project and understanding which skills transfer directly and which require a different mindset.
+Rebuilding the file-based bookstore as an Echo API with SQLite helps me focus less on the language and more on service design.

+Echo feels familiar.
+Routing and middleware are close to .NET’s minimal APIs, which makes it easy to get productive.
+Go’s error handling forces me to be more explicit.
+Without exceptions, I have to think through error paths more carefully, which makes the code easier to reason about and the API behavior more predictable.
+Using problem details for errors aligns well with the API patterns I already use in .NET.

+The limitations of file-based persistence become clear quickly.
+Concurrency, transactions, and querying are hard to get right without a real database.
+Switching to SQLite is an important step.
+Even though it is lightweight, it provides ACID guarantees and behaves like a proper relational database, similar to PostgreSQL or SQL Server.

-Structured logging with slog parallels Serilog, both serving as stepping stones to OpenTelemetry for distributed tracing.
-Testing in Go is straightforward like xUnit, with built-in runners and table-driven tests.
+I also focus more on operational concerns.
+Structured logging with `slog` helps me think about logs as structured data and prepares the codebase for adding OpenTelemetry later.
+Testing in Go is straightforward, and table-driven tests encourage simple and readable test cases.

-Adding golangci-lint into CI/CD, like Roslyn analyzers, ensures code quality automatically.
-GitHub Actions expands my CI/CD knowledge beyond Azure Pipelines for cloud-native automation.

-There's no dependency injectionhere, unlike .NET's common DI containers.
-Overall, this project teaches me Go's simplicity and efficiency, building on my C# foundations for maintainable services.
+Adding `golangci-lint` and GitHub Actions brings the project closer to production standards.
+Automating tests and linting in CI reinforces good habits and expands my CI/CD experience beyond Azure Pipelines.

+Go does not rely on dependency injection containers like .NET.
+Wiring dependencies manually feels different.
+It makes data flow and ownership very clear and easy to understand.

+Overall, this step helps me build confidence in designing maintainable services in Go while applying the same engineering principles I use in my .NET work.

+## 3. Build a Production-Ready API with Go (Planned)

+This step focuses on evolving the bookstore API toward a more production-ready, cloud-native service.
+Key areas of focus include:

+- Database -> PostgreSQL or MongoDB (TBD)
+- Containerization -> Dockerfile, Docker Compose
+- Observability -> OpenTelemetry
+- Configuration Management -> Environment variables, config files
+- Secrets -> Vault